 Can you believe it’s time to start thinking about heading back to school?
 If you’re like me you are feeling a mixed bag of emotions.
 Excitement and anticipation as well as trepidation and anxiety.
 You begin to think about everything you need to complete before the first day of school and just how little time you actually have.
 (Paid time at least).
 It is easy to become overwhelmed.
 And if you are new to the library your worries and fears can easily blot out everything else.
 Keep reading below for my back to school checklist for school librarians…

 Sometimes it is difficult to know where to start when preparing for a new school year.
 So I created a checklist to help you organize your thoughts and begin to plan.
+There is a list for in-person learning and another list I created for hybrid/distance learning.
 This is by no means a comprehensive list, but it does include what I think are the most important tasks that need to be completed before the first day of school.
 You can download the checklist at the end of this post.
 Since everyone’s library is different I made it an editable PowerPoint document.

 The first thing you should do is put the library back in order after summer cleaning.
 Before you move the tables and chairs, think about any layout changes you want to make.
 Do you want the tables and chairs in a different spot?
 Once the furniture is moved, unpack any items you put away for the summer like stuffed animals, bean bag chairs or seating cushions.
 Then tidy up your bookshelves.
 I always end up storing all sorts of things on my shelves over summer.
 I have my shelf markers, extra bookends, stacks of books for book displays and all kinds of other miscellaneous items.
 Next, I usually start on my office.
 I go through all the mail that has accumulated over the summer and organize my desk.
 You also want to unpack any orders that came in over the summer.